6 Easy Steps to Mindful Eating

 Don’t be afraid to ask touchy questions, to try to get to know each other more.
 What of your food’s life before it met you?
 What of its childhood?
 And by whom was it last handled?
 If you’re still taking me seriously, know that not only are these questions important in life in general but also that this practice will cause you to eat slower—which in turn makes for better digestion and helps you feel more full.

 2. Use a Plate

 This one’s pretty self-explanatory, too.
 Always use a plate.
-Because it’s much harder to eat an entire packet of matcha (Japanese green tea powder) Oreos or those damn addictive edamame chips when you see them in plate-form.
+Because it’s much harder to eat an entire packet of matcha (Japanese green tea powder) Oreos or those damn addictive edamame chips when you see them in plate form.
 The visual reality check will assist your brain with portion control.
-Eating with chopsticks from a plate is another great way to slowing things down.
+Eating with chopsticks from a plate is another great way to slow things down.

 Just call me Captain Obvious.
 But really, chew!
 We really should chew each mouthful 20-30 times before we swallow.
 This is because, when it comes to digestion, mastication is crucial.
 It breaks down our large particles of food into smaller ones, making it easier for our intestines to absorb the energy and the nutrients.
 Also, the actual act of chewing releases digestive enzymes into the throat and stomach that improve the digestive process.

 This is why I avoid drinking smoothies, but rather choose to sit down and eat a smoothie bowl.
 Though seemingly impossible with the ever-hectic Japanese work style, try where possible to sit down and chew your way through a smoothie bowl this undoubtedly hot summer rather than drinking one from a glass or sucking one through a straw, on the go.
 Also, because using a straw can cause you to bloat.
 To aid with chewing your smoothie bowl, try topping it with raw nuts, seeds and/or fresh fruit.